dh1tw/pyhamtools/README.md

 ```

-The QRZ.com credentials and the Clublog API key have to be set in environment
+The QRZ.com credentials and the Clublog API key have to be set in the environment
 variables:

 ```bash